Brightspace/test-reporting-action/README.md

 ```

 > [!IMPORTANT]
-> This action assumes a report, conforming to the D2L report schema, has already
+> This action assumes a report, conforming to the [D2L test report format], has
-> been generated using a given test framework reporter or manually.
-For
+> already been generated using one of the available test framework [node
-> available reporters please see [node reporters].
+> reporters].
+This report file, typically generated at `./d2l-test-report.json`,
+> must be available at the time this action is run otherwise it will fail.

 > [!NOTE]
 > If using this action in a workflow triggered by a `pull_request` please see